pritesh-shrivastava/chicago_transit_kafka/README.md

 The following directory layout indicates the files that the student is responsible for modifying by adding a `*` indicator.
 Instructions for what is required are present as comments in each file.

 ```
-* - Indicates that the student must complete the code in this file

 ├── consumers
 │   ├── consumer.py *